 Bill Halldin was elected in to the Rocklin City Council in November 2018 and re-elected in November 2022.
 He served as Mayor from December 2021 to December 2022.

 Bill and his wife, Susan, moved to Rocklin in 1999 to raise their family and launch a small business, Halldin Public Relations.

-Bill’s commitment to giving back has long included leadership in local non-profit organizations.
-He currently serves on the boards of the Placer Feed My Starving Children MobilePack, Blue Line Arts, and the Roseville Area Chamber of Commerce.
-He previously served as a Sierra College Trustee, chairman of the Rocklin Area Chamber of Commerce and president of the Sierra College Foundation.
-He is a past board member for the Sacramento Hispanic Chamber of Commerce, Rocklin Educational Excellence Foundation and William Jessup University Community Relations Council.
-William Jessup University has honored Bill with its Faith & Service Award and in 2018, the Roseville Chamber awarded him its Edward M. Friedman Award for Community Service.
+Bill’s commitment to giving back to the community has included leadership in local non-profit organizations.
+He currently serves on the boards of the Placer Feed My Starving Children MobilePack and Blue Line Arts and previously served as a Sierra College Trustee, chairman of the Rocklin Area Chamber of Commerce, and president of the Sierra College Foundation.
+He is a past board member for the Sacramento Hispanic Chamber of Commerce, Rocklin Educational Excellence Foundation, Roseville Chamber of Commerce, and William Jessup University Community Relations Council.
+William Jessup University honored Bill with its Faith & Service Award and in 2018 the Roseville Chamber awarded him its Edward M. Friedman Award for Community Service.

 Bill earned a Bachelor’s degree from Northwestern University and a Master’s in Public and Private Management from Yale University.

-Bill and Susan have two children: Kathryn, a graduate of Whitney High School and Wheaton College who is now studying to become a Physician Assistant; and Michael, a junior at Whitney High School.
+Bill and Susan have two children: Kathryn, a graduate of Whitney High School and Wheaton College who is now studying to become a Physician Assistant; and Michael, a Whitney High School graduate.